thangman22/oembed-component/README.md

 `proxy`       | *String*    | `""`      | false     | URL of proxy

 ## Proxy
-Some of provider is not allow cross-origin HTTP request and ombed will not work with those site.
+Some of provider is not allow cross-origin HTTP request and oembed will not work with those site.
 You need to put proxy url to make it work.
 I would suggest to use [cors-anywhere.herokuapp.com](https://cors-anywhere.herokuapp.com) as your proxy.
 Self hosted version is provide at [https://github.com/Rob--W/cors-anywhere/](https://github.com/Rob--W/cors-anywhere/).

 ## Browser Support